-You can find these best new books for elementary students at your local library or purchase through the affiliate links provided for your convenience.
+You can find these best new books for elementary students of 2014 at your local library or purchase through the affiliate links provided for your convenience.

 Best New Books for Elementary Students of 2014